ktan185/ktan185/README.md

 ###

-<p align="left">I'm Kay from Auckland, New Zealand<br><br>- 🧑🏻‍🎓 I’m a penultimate Software Engineering student at the University of Auckland.<br>- 📚 I'm currently learning JavaScript and React<br>- ⚡In my free time I play chess and speedcube.</p>
+<p align="left">I'm Kay from Auckland, New Zealand<br><br>- 🧑🏻‍🎓 I’m a Penultimate Software Engineering student at the University of Auckland.<br>- 📚 I'm currently learning JavaScript and React<br>- ⚡In my free time I play chess and speedcube.</p>

 ###